If you take a snapshot of the business landscape of company in Malaysia, you will see that most of the

 When you intend to register a company limited by shares in Malaysia, you must remember that the business form must be up to the standards spelled out in the Companies Act 1965.

-The prerequisites of registering a company limited by shares state that: your company is obliged to have a minimum of two shareholders as specified in the Section 14 of the Companies Act.
-As per Section 122 of the Companies Act, you must appoint a minimum of two directors for your company.
+The prerequisites of registering a company limited by shares state that: your company is obliged to have a minimum of two shareholders as specified in

 The Companies Act 2016 states that at least a single director and a promoter’s main place of residence must be in Malaysia and should generally live in the country.